-When using one of the supported Operating System (OS) versions and supported HBAs (see the lists in VIOLIN Support Matrix), a host can connect directly to the Controller ports with a Fibre Channel cable.
-In a directattached setup, the host is required to have at least two ports per server, with each port connected to a different Controller.
-This ensures that the host stays online in the event of a Controller failure or a normal failover as part of an QV2020 and QV1020 firmware upgrade process.
+When using one of the supported Operating System (OS) versions and supported HBAs (see the lists in NEXSAN V-SERIES Array Support Matrix), a host can connect directly to the Controller ports with a Fibre Channel cable.
+In a direct-attached setup, the host is required to have at least two ports per server, with each port connected to a different Controller.
+This ensures that the host stays online in the event of a Controller failure or a normal failover as part of a V-SERIES Array firmware upgrade process.